 Students will draw together the knowledge and experiences they have gathered in their undergraduate program to create a Capstone experience.
 This takes the form of a project which reflects the culmination of their degree and the work typical of their academic field of study.
 Students will identify a faculty mentor to supervise their project, which investigates a problem in animal or veterinary science, aquaculture, or a related field.
 The investigation may include scientific research in a laboratory, farm, or field site; literature review; meta-analysis; survey; design problem solving; or other hypothesis-driven testing.
-For this course, students are required to submit a written experimental proposal describing their project and the process of testing and assessment, and present an oral report to faculty and students.
+For the 402 portion, students are required to submit a written project report and present an oral report to faculty and students.
 AVS 401 and 402 collectively serve as the Capstone experience for Animal and Veterinary Sciences students.
 This course fulfills a Writing Intensive requirement.

 The student will conduct a research/problem solving project, which can be performed under the supervision of a faculty member, as a group, or independently.
 In AVS 402, students will complete a written project report that will explain the project objectives and the context behind the proposal, the methods, and results/outcomes.
 Students will present the report/project results to faculty and students.
 Students completing the general education area of Capstone experience will be able to: